syncfusion-content/windowsforms-docs/WindowsForms/Diagram/Overview.md

 * Installation and Deployment - This section elaborates on the install location of the samples, license etc.
 * What's New - This section lists the new features implemented for every release.
 * Getting Started - This section guides you on getting started with Windows application, controls etc.
-* Concepts and Features - The features of Essential Diagram are illustrated with use case scenarios, code examples and screen shots under this section.
+* Concepts and Features - The features of Essential® Diagram are illustrated with use case scenarios, code examples and screen shots under this section.

 #### Document Conventions